Mukunda799/portfolio_mukunda/README.md

 - **Components:** Edit individual components in the `src/components/` folder to update content or styling.
 - **Sections:** Update content in the `src/components/sections/` directory to showcase your personal projects, skills, info, and contact details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with improvements.